studiopress/genesis-custom-blocks/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Block Lab Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Genesis Custom Blocks Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@getblocklab.com](mailto:info@getblocklab.com).

 ## How Can I Contribute?